 Harmful algal blooms (HABs) are also seriously harmful because of the vast array of biotoxins that they can produce which can poison humans, land and aquatic mammals, fish, shellfish and other aquatic species.
 There is a solid understanding about the central causes of algal blooms, although some uncertainty regarding the precise role and proportion of nutrients such as nitrogen and phosphorus remain.
 Even if the specific mechanism that activates these toxic - and sometimes foul-smelling - compounds are still being identified, scientists are deeply immersed in finding the answers in this fast-growing field of research.

-One of the more notorious recent cases was the shutdown of the Toledo, Ohio drinking water supply during a particularly bad HAB outbreak in Lake Erie in 2014.
+One of the more notorious recent cases was the shutdown of the Toledo, Ohio drinking water supply during a particularly bad HAB outbreak in Lake Erie's wester basin in 2014.
 Over 500,000 people went without tap water for five days as the city's water system cleared the cyanobacteria toxin, microcystin, from the supply.

 There are many types of HABs, some of which can be identified by the colors they make in water.
-In the infographic below you can see the life cycle of an algal bloom, a few common algae types and the potential hazards they pose if toxins are present.
+The infographic below depicts the life cycle of an algal bloom as well as a few common algae types and the potential hazards they pose if toxins are present.
 (Click to see a larger version.)